bflannery/magic-pixel/README.md

 ### Running local env
 - Start Docker
+  - This will start :
+    - Postgres db
+    - mock SQS-pipeline server (ElasticMQ)
-  - Will start postgres db, mock sqs-pipeline server (ElasticMQ), and a test website
+    - a test website
   - In a new terminal window, from root of project, run `docker compose up`
   - Reference `docker-compose.yml` for configuration
 - Start Serverless Backend
-  - Will start serverless offline backend flask app, sqs-pipelines, and lambda functions
+  - This will start a serverless offline backend:
+    - Flask app
+    - SQS-pipelines
+    - Lambda functions
   - In a new terminal window, navigate to serverless directory by running `cd ./serverless` from root directory
   - Activate python env with `source venv/bin/activate`
   - Start serverless env by running `npm run start:offline`
-  - Reference Files for configuration:
+  - Reference files for configuration:
     - `./serverless/serverless.yml`
     - `./serverless/config`
     - `./serverless/package.json`
 - Start Serverless Frontend Client
+  - This will start:
-  - Will start Typescript React app
+    - Typescript React app
   - In a new terminal window, navigate to serverless client by running `cd ./serverless/client` from root directory
   - Start client env by running `npm run start`
 - Start Web Tracker